The Belongings

 Songs by Sam

-The Ladybug Song is a tale of loneliness.
+A tale of loneliness.
 It tells the story of an unnamed doodlebug who falls hopelessly in love with an inanimate object, a tin pin shaped like a ladybug.

 A wry political song that uses a cockroach as a mean to discuss the virutes of protecting the defenseless.